Selected statistic data

 Ear health and hearing loss

-With 10 times more Aboriginal people than non-Indigenous people suffering from ear diseases and hearing loss, Aboriginal ear and hearing health is in crisis.
+With 10 times more Aboriginal people than non-Aboriginal people suffering from ear diseases and hearing loss, Aboriginal ear and hearing health is in crisis.

 How Aboriginal people use health services